Real Country 102.1 Open Wheel Mania Night

 Externally lightened blocks will receive a 25-50 lb total weight penalty.

-All oil pumps must be mounted to front of engine.
+All oil pumps must be mounted to front of the engine.

-9:1 Compression Engine 362 Max Cubic Inches/Cast Iron Block
+9:1 Compression Engine 362 Max Cubic Inches/Cast Iron Block/ (This package will be eliminated in 2021)

 Cannot exceed 9.5:1 compression.
 Method of determining compression will be at the discretion of Officials.
 8200 rpm max.